James Bond Carry-On Trolley Case - Dr. No Dots Edition - By Globe-Trotter

-This is made to order, so please allow 8-10 weeks for delivery.
+This is made to order, please allow 3 months for delivery.

-Discover the James Bond Globe-Trotter 60th Anniversary Collection, celebrating the release of the first film in 1962.
+Discover the James Bond Globe-Trotter Dr. No Collection, celebrating the release of the first film in 1962.

-The James Bond Dr. No Dots Carry-On Trolley Case is a playful homage to the iconic opening titles of the first 007 film, Dr. No. Synonymous with great British design, Globe-Trotter's handmade luggage and leather collections are a timeless and elegant expression of craftsmanship.
+The James Bond Carry-On Trolley Case - Dr. No Dots Edition by Globe-Trotter is a playful homage to the iconic opening titles of the first 007 film.
+Synonymous with great British design, Globe-Trotter's handmade luggage and leather collections are a timeless and elegant expression of craftsmanship.
 This case is Globe-Trotter's most popular size, making it perfectly suited to weekend journeys and overnight stays.

 Backstory.
 Designed by Maurice Binder, the Dr. No title sequence is a modernist vision: his titles create the visual elements that became icons of popular culture.
 The coloured dots change colour, position and form patterns at the same high tempo as the score and are just one element of a hugely influential sequence.